biosimulations/biosimulations/docs/developers/setup/endpoints.md

 For back end applications, the developer must provide the value of the `env` parameter when initializing the `Endpoints` class.
 This value is then used to load the appropriate endpoints.

-In most cases, the value of the `env` parameter should be loaded from the the configuration service provided by the `@biosimulations/config/nest` library located at `libs/config/nest`.
+In most cases, the value of the `env` parameter should be loaded from the configuration service provided by the `@biosimulations/config/nest` library located at `libs/config/nest`.
 The following is an example of how to load the endpoints for the current environment.

 ```typescript
 import { Injectable } from '@nestjs/common';